DDP-Projekt/DDP-Projekt.github.io/README.md

 Static homepage hosted on ddp.le0n.dev using GitHub Pages.

 ## How to run
+**Prerequisites**: You need to have nodejs installed: https://nodejs.org/en/download/current

 1. Run `./compile-css.sh` or `.\compile-css.bat` on Windows.
 2. Now you can browse the site at `static/index.html`